 14 Apr Why More Agents are Using Vertical Real Estate Photos

 The demand for online content is greater than ever.
 Real estate professionals know that in order to be competitive in the current landscape, they have to create great content.
-MLS listings and websites are populated with virtual tours and magazine-worthy photographs perfect for buyers’ horizontal viewing on a desktop.
-Social media posts, including still photos and videos with movement, must be entertaining, inspiring, informative, and engaging to be pushed by algorithms.
+Real estate agents populate MLS listings and websites with virtual tours and magazine-worthy photographs, catering to buyers’ horizontal viewing on a desktop.
+They create social media posts that include still photos and videos with movement, aiming to be entertaining, inspiring, informative, and engaging to gain traction through algorithms.

-But what happens when app features are optimized for vertical viewing?
+But what happens when developers optimize app features for vertical viewing?
 Unfortunately, horizontal media simply won’t do.